ublue-os/website/docs/images/bazzite/FAQ.md

 ## Why is it called Bazzite?

-Fedora's image-based variants are usually named after either [minerals](https://fedoraproject.org/kinoite/) or [flowers](https://fedoraproject.org/sericea/).
+Fedora Linux's image-based desktops are usually named after [minerals](https://fedoraproject.org/kinoite/) or [flowers](https://fedoraproject.org/sericea/).
+Bazzite is a mineral that is known for being strong, lightweight, and is colored [blue](https://universal-blue.org/).

 ## How do I install Bazzite on my device?

 Follow this [guide](/images/bazzite/installation/).

-## Can I dual-boot?
+## Can I dual-boot Bazzite with Windows?

+**Short answer: It's unsupported, but can work especially if Windows is on a different drive.**

-Dual-boot is supported, but it is recommended if the other operating systems are on a separate drive.
+Dual-booting Bazzite with Windows works, but it is recommended if the both operating systems are on **a separate drive and have Windows already installed first**.

+If you do not have multiple drives, then there is an advanced method that requires manual partitioning (which is unsupported if you run into any issues here.)

+1. Shrink partitions.
+2. Write ISO to USB drive.
+3. Boot into ISO via BIOS.
+4. Use installer - for partitioning select "custom" or "advanced custom" to be absolutely sure.
+5. Create partitions and devices

+    ```
+    manual partitioning scheme:

+    mount point: /boot/efi
+    format:      vfat
+    size:        300MB
+    (optional: use existing system efi partition)

+    mount point: /boot
+    format:      ext4
+    size:        1GB

+    mount point:
+    format: btrfs
+    size: [max]

+    mount point: /
+    format:      btrfs (subvolume)

+    mount point: /var
+    format:      btrfs (subvolume)

+    mount point: /var/home
+    format:      btrfs (subvolume)
+    ```
+6. Boot into Bazzite and complete the Bazzite Portal.
+7. Reboot
+8. Should have both OSes on the same drive

 ## I am having issues installing Bazzite on my hardware!
 What's going on?